On Adversarial Attacks In Acoustic Drone Localization: Method

 \subsection{Phase Modulation Perturbation Delineation}

-In this section, we propose Phase Modulation Perturbation Delineation - a novel method for the utilization of phase modulation \cite{shor2024active} for the recovery of the "clean," non-perturbed signal from the entire (presumably adversarially perturbed) acoustic sample as perceived by any of the drone's sensors. \cref{sec:phase modulation} overviews the concept of phase modulation, originally developed in \cite{shor2024active} for improving localization accuracy.
-In \cref{sec:delineation}, we show how this mechanism can be further extended for perturbation and clean-signal separation. \\
+In this section, we propose Phase Modulation Perturbation Delineation - a novel method for the utilization of phase modulation \citep{serussi2024active} for the recovery of the "clean," non-perturbed signal from the entire (presumably adversarially perturbed) acoustic sample as perceived by any of the drone's sensors.
+Section \ref{sec:phase modulation} overviews the concept of phase modulation, originally used by \citet{serussi2024active} for improving localization accuracy.
+In Section \ref{sec:delineation}, we show how this mechanism can be further extended for perturbation and clean-signal separation.